 15% of the population consider themselves to be lions.
 If you’re an early riser and you feel most energized in the morning, pay attention to the productivity schedule for lion chronotypes.
 Usually leading an ambitious team of innovators behind them, lions need to give themselves the rest they deserve and harness their talents in the earliest hours of the day.

 How to apply your chronotype to amplify productivity

-If you're still not sure which chronotype relates to you, take this quiz to find out!
+If still can't find your sleep chronotype, take this quiz to find out!